 - How do I turn in my receipts?

 A: You can send your receipts to Kalli Talafus at email@example.com.
 Please include a completed A.S.
 Requisition form (download link available above).

 - My classes are in buildings that can't be reached via a road.
 Do you provide any other transportation options for intra-campus travel?

 A: Access to many campus buildings can be achieved by using some service roads where you can be dropped off or picked up so long as the vehicle is not parking.
 Additionally, Student Health provides golf cart rides to and from Student Health appointments.
 At this time, there is no other campus transportation program.
-If you are interested in scooters or other equipment, a list of resources can be found at Equipment Rental & Repair
+If you are interested in scooters or other equipment, a list of community resources can be found here.